 We believe that each person will exist eternally.
 Whether we spend eternity with God or separated from Him is determined by our response to the grace and salvation found in Jesus.

-We believe that Jesus will come back again for the Church.
+We believe that Jesus is coming back again for His Church.

 The Nicene Creed was a result of the Council of Nicaea in 325 A.D.
 The creed emphasizes the doctrine of the Trinity in response to the teachings of Arius, a clergyman who denied the divinity of the Son, the second member of the Trinity.
 This orthodox statement of faith is used by many denominational and non-denominational communities and clarifies our faith.

 the Father, the Almighty,

 We believe in one Lord, Jesus Christ,

 eternally begotten of the Father,

 begotten, not made,

 through him all things were made.